Get in touch

 TEST YOUR PROSTATE CANCER RISK – see Menu Button “Your Risk Checker” above

-Leeds Prostate Cancer Support Group (LPCSG) is a patient-based voluntary group set up by Kathy Gould and Liz Hudson (Senior Uro Oncology Research Nurse) prior to 1998.
+Leeds Prostate Cancer Support Group (LPCSG) is a patient-based voluntary group set up by Kathy Gould and Liz Hudson (Senior Uro Oncology Research Nurse) before 1998.

-George Albertano, Ron Browne and Jerry Taylor, in 1998, continued to build on this established group, offering support to all those affected by Prostate Cancer and also their partners and relatives.
+George Albertano, Ron Browne, and Jerry Taylor continued to build on this established group in 1998, offering support to all those affected by Prostate Cancer, as well as their partners and relatives.

 We have developed a “Buddy” system for several treatments, including some alternative therapies.